NascHQ/dsw/readme.md

 - **offline-first** [default]: Will look first for the content in cache and retrieve it.
 If it is not there, will try and fetch it.
 Then, stores it in the cache.
 - **online-first**: Will _ALWAYS_ go for the network and see it can load the content.
 If so, adds(or updates) it into cache(if cache is meant to be applied).
 If it fails fetching it, only then it will look for it in the cache.
+- **fastest**: Will try **both** the network and the cache.
+The first to resolve will be used.
+The advantage is that once it has loaded from the network, it will update the cache, this way, the user always sees the last or the second last versions, and the cache keeps up to date.
+The disadvantage here, is that it always opens a network request.

 ### Applying